SymX: Energy-based Simulation from Symbolic Expressions: Related Work

 \section{Related Work}

-In this section we first give an overview of simulation methods that require first and second-order derivatives to guarantee robustness.
-Then, we give an overview of the broad landscape of automated approaches to compute derivatives and cover other systems from the computer graphics literature that successfully made possible to express complex problems in terms of succinct expressions or programs while hiding complex optimizations from the user.
+In this section we first cover simulation methods that require first- and second-order derivatives to guarantee robustness.
+Then, we give an overview of the broad landscape of automated approaches to compute derivatives and other systems that make possible to express complex problems in terms of succinct expressions or programs.
+We refer to Section~\ref{sec:discussion} for an in-depth discussion about the feasibility of applying specific methods and tools listed herein to our application.